Skip to content

 simone-hutsch-WRIsWAI13H4-unsplash

-What makes a good evaluation?
+What makes a good impact evaluation?
 A robust impact evaluation is at the heart of understanding what really works in local economic growth policy.

 An 8-step guide to better evaluation